• Products

 2. With focus in the search field, a quick search drawer opens.

-3. Enter the name of a page, blog post, person, file/attachment, or space, and choose from the list of options displayed.
+3. Enter the name of a page, blog post, whiteboard, person, file/attachment, or space, and choose from the list of options displayed.
 Items are ordered with the most recently updated first.
 When selecting a person, you can view their profile.

 If you don't immediately see what you need in the quick search, press Enter or choose the Advanced search option at the bottom of the search results to do an advanced search.